uccser/codewof/docs/adding-questions.md

   - `test-case-N-output.txt` - Expected output for test case.

 - `initial.py` (debugging type only) - Python file for initial code to display.

+## Adding question tags

+Each question can be tagged by difficulty, programming concepts and programming contexts.
+This allows users to easily search for questions of a specific type.

+Question difficulty is determined by []: # (TODO).

+Programming concepts include []: # (TODO).

+Programming contexts are []: # (TODO).